Nine different states and provinces represented in latest recruiting class

 In 2011, the Buckeyes (8-8) earned a spot in the inaugural ECAC tournament.
 The team was 5-2 at home, including a 13-8 upset of No. 3-ranked North Carolina Feb.
 19 in Ohio Stadium, the program's first win over a Top 3 opponent in history.
 A record 28 Buckeyes were invited to the Scholar-Athlete dinner, with a league-high 10 Ohio State players named to the ECAC All-Academic team.
 Kawamoto, a USILA Honorable Mention All-American, picked up ECAC Defensive Player of the Year accolades and was one of four Buckeyes named to the all-conference teams.

 In 2010, the Buckeyes (7-8) faced one of the toughest schedules in the nation as they began play as a member of the ECAC Lacrosse League.
-The squad had a 5-2 ledger at home, and highlighting the home slate was the third-annual Showdown in the Show when the Buckeyes topped Air Force with a record attendance of 31,078.
+The squad had a 5-2 ledger at home, and highlighting the home slate was the third-annual Showdown in The Shoe when the Buckeyes topped Air Force with an NCAA record attendance of 31,078.
 Schuss was named ECAC Rookie of the Year and became the first Buckeye freshman to nab All-America honors after leading the ECAC in points per game and was one of two Buckeyes recognized on the all-conference team.

 In 2009, his first season at the helm of the Buckeye program, Myers led Ohio State (8-8) to a spot in the Great Western Lacrosse League championship game after a third-place finish in the league's regular-season standings despite losing two All-Americans and four all-conference selections from the 2008 squad that reached the NCAA quarterfinals.
 Senior All-American Joel Dalgarno, who finished his career as Ohio State's all-time leading goal scorer and ranked second all-time in points, led the GWLL and was sixth nationally with 3.81 points per game.
 In all, seven Buckeyes were named all-conference, with two first team selections.